 First, limit the amount of candy or sugary treats consumed.
 Do not allow continuous snacking.
 Not only will the child’s teeth suffer, but so will his behavior as he experiences over-active sugar highs and sluggish crashes.
-Candy as a treat after a meal may be best with immediate brushing afterwards, or if that is not possible, a vigorous rinsing with water should suffice until brushing is available.
+Candy as a treat after a meal may be best with immediate brushing afterward, or if that is not possible, a vigorous rinsing with water should suffice until brushing is available.

-Secondly, pick candy that does not stick to or in-between teeth.
+Secondly, pick a candy that does not stick to or in-between teeth.
 Simple chocolate bars are best as saliva more readily rinses chocolate away.

 Third, substitute organic chocolates and treats which have less sugar and no processed ingredients.
 Anything that is colored or has a lot of high fructose corn syrup adds empty calories to the child’s daily intake with no nutritional value.

 Fourth, move toward homemade yummies where parents control how much sugar goes into the treat.
-Minimize the amount of store bought, packaged candies.
+Minimize the amount of store-bought, packaged candies.

 The bottom line, parents, is to think creatively in order to maximize Halloween fun and avoid the worst treats as if they were the scariest ghouls and goblins.
 We also hope that parents remember their own dental hygiene this Halloween, and contact us at OMSH for your dental needs.